Total Release Foggers

 Tips to protect people, pets, and property:

 - Follow all label instructions.
 Do not use more foggers than is indicated for the space you're treating.
-You may need to calculate square footage.
+You may need to calculate cubic footage.

 - Do not use foggers in small, enclosed spaces, such as in closets, cabinets, and most vehicles.